Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

-An exciting new theory of human cognition proposes Active Inference~\cite{friston2016active}.
-This explains human cognition as a system that minimizes surprise about sensory inputs by continuously updating beliefs about the world and takes actions that make the world match those beliefs.
-Active Inference has been extended to machine cognition~\cite{pezzulo2024active,friston2025active} as theory that novelly \textbf{\textit{motivates}} learning in machines and informs our Unified World Model Framework (discussed further in Sec.~\ref{sec:unified:cat}).
-World Model works have already begun to incorporate active inference~\cite{maytie2025multimodal}.
+An exciting new theory of human cognition, Active Inference~\cite{friston2010free,friston2016active}, explains human cognition as a system that minimizes surprise about sensory inputs by continuously updating beliefs about the world and taking actions that make the world match those beliefs.
+Active Inference has been extended to machine cognition~\cite{pezzulo2024active,friston2025active} as a theory that novelly \textbf{\textit{motivates}} learning in machines and informs our unified world model Framework (discussed further in Sec.~\ref{sec:unified:cat}). world model works have already begun to incorporate Active Inference~\cite{maytie2025multimodal}.